 What are the steps to conduct economic analyses for implementation research?

-There are three phases for conducting economic analyses for implementation research: (i) Study Design, (ii) Data Collection, and (iii) Data Analysis.
+There are four phases for conducting economic analyses for implementation research: (i) Study Design, (ii) Data Collection, (iii) Data Analysis, and (iv) Data Reporting.

 (i) Study Design